 Nestled in Juarez is Zona Rosa, a neighborhood-within-a-neighborhood known for its nightlife.
 There are tons of clubs, restaurants, and bars in the area, including Mexico City’s best gay bars.

-Like the nearby Juarez neighborhood, San Rafel is on the upswing.
+Like the nearby Juarez neighborhood, San Rafael is on the upswing.
 The mansions from its glory days still largely remain, which results in an eclectic architectural vibe.
-There’s tons of great food, including the mouth-watering Mercado San Cosme.
+Locals say San Rafael also has tons of great food, including the mouth-watering Mercado San Cosme.

 If you’re a foodie, locals tell us that San Cosme is one of the best places to visit in Mexico City—it’s swimming with stalls offering things like tortas (delicious meat-packed Mexican sandwiches) and pambazos (delicious meat-packed Mexican sandwiches dipped in salsa and then fried).